Manan2401/TryHackme-Rooms/Learning Path/Linux Fundamentals Part 3.md

 - Serving files from your host - WEB

-  - > Ubuntu machines come pre-packaged with python3.
-Python helpfully

-    > provides a lightweight and easy-to-use module called "HTTPServer".
-This
-    > module turns your computer into a quick and easy web server that you can
-    >  use to serve your own files, where they can then be downloaded by
-    > another computing using commands such as `curl` and `wget`.

   - All we need to start the module is `python3 -m  http.server`

-    - Will start from the working directory by default.
-See man page for HTTPServer.

-    - We need the full path to any file we want to download using ```wget``` .

   > Start a web server in the tryhackme home directory and wget .flag.txt.
 What is the flag?